Bradfield College

-Bradfield College, formally St Andrew's College, Bradfield, is a public school (English fee-charging boarding and day school) for pupils aged 13–18, located in the small village of Bradfield in the English county of Berkshire.
-It is noted for producing plays in Ancient Greek and its open-air amphitheatre.
+Bradfield College is a coeducational public school (independent boarding and day school) for pupils aged 13–18, in the village of Bradfield, in Berkshire, in the United Kingdom.
+It is noted for its open-air Greek theatre and its triennial Greek play.

 The school is a member of the Rugby Group, which also includes Rugby, Harrow, Shrewsbury, Wellington College and Charterhouse.

 The college was founded in 1850 by Thomas Stevens, Rector and Lord of the Manor of Bradfield.
 It has around 490 male and 320 female pupils.

 Overview

 According to the Good Schools Guide, "Thoroughly unpretentious yet with lots to boast about, Bradfield is a heavenly place to learn and to grow.
 Very difficult to imagine who would not thrive here.
 There's something for everyone and lots for all."

-The school, which admits pupils between the ages of 13–18, has been fully co-educational since September 2005.
+The school, which admits pupils between the ages of 13 and 18, has been fully co-educational since September 2005.
 All first year pupils (Fourth Formers) enter a first year boarding house (Faulkner's) and then, from the second year (known as the Shell), they move to their main boarding houses for the remaining four years.

-The school motto the Latin rendering of Psalm 119:12 Benedictus es, O Domine.
+The school motto is the Latin rendering of Psalm 119:12 Benedictus es, O Domine.
 Doce me Statuta Tua, which means "You are blessed, Lord.
 Teach me your Laws".